alipzsh/knowledge-base/stored XSS.md

 ## EXAMINE

 1. test all relevant *entry points* and all *exit points*, e.g.:
-  * Entry points:
-    * Parameters or other data within the URL query string and message body.
-    * The URL file path.
-    * HTTP request headers
+  * entry: message body, URL, headers
-    * out-of-band routes

   * exit points:
     * all possible HTTP responses (to any kind/role of application user in any situation)
     * audit logs (visible to some application user)